tomvdbulck/elasticsearchworkshop/README.md

 ## Known issues ##
-- IntelliJ users: You might need to set the working directory in the running configurations to _$MODULE_DIR$_
+- IntelliJ users: In some rare cases you might need to set the working directory in the running configurations to _$MODULE_DIR$_

-- Windows users: If you're running a 64bit Vagrant box, you may need to enable hardware virtualization (VT-x).
-It can usually be enabled via your BIOS.
+- Windows users: If you're running a 64bit Vagrant box, you may need to enable hardware virtualization (VT-x) in your BIOS.
-	Therefore for this workshop we'll be using a 32bit box.
+	To avoid this issue, we'll be using a 32bit box for this workshop.